 To ensure success with your analytics investment, your organization needs a clearly defined vision for deployment.
 Inputs from people across the organization are crucial to understand the short and long-term goals to promote data-driven decision-making.
 Your strategy must cover people, process, and change management—including identifying immediate business use cases, defining roles and responsibilities, and establishing a cadence to evaluate success measurements and impact.

 Valuable inputs from across the organization will help to guide your analytics deployment and future state—including the roles, responsibilities, architecture, and processes, as well as the success measurements to understand progress.
-After completing the , you should have a greater sense of the direction you are headed with your analytics strategy.
+After completing the , you should have a greater sense of the direction you are headed with your analytics strategy by defining your vision for the use of data, identifying strategic initiatives and KPIs, setting Tableau business goals, and documenting risks and challenges.

 The discovery process outlines a systematic approach to gathering information and perspectives from sponsors and multiple stakeholders about roles and responsibilities, enterprise architecture, and the use of data and analytics among business teams.
 Within each section, the team or role responsible for completing is noted.
 Discovery is critical for gathering information from sponsors and stakeholders to inform the organization’s analytics vision.